 Discretionary funds are to be budgeted to all available objects, functions, and groups.
-(Use Worksheet #1 for this purpose).
 Groups are available for use when allocating the same function among different departments and/or classes, teams, or learning communities.
-Using group numbers effectively will enable the school to manage the school's budget without maintaining separate records.
-Group numbers that are used with the school's district budget should correlate with the school's internal accounts sub project numbers.
-Ex: Group number 0001 should be used with the same class, team or learning community for both the internal accounts and the school's district budget.
+Using group numbers effectively will enable the school to manage the school's budget without maintaining separate records